-The Developer Preview of Android Oreo v8.1 is out and it brings some pretty small but neat tweaks.
+It seems like yesterday, when Google launched it’s Android version 8.0-Android Oreo.
+We were enjoying every bite of it and now Google wants to continue its offering with the latest Android Version 8.1.
+It is the updated Android Oreo with more focus on speed and efficiency.
+The Developer Preview of Android Oreo v8.1 is already out and it brings some pretty small but neat tweaks.
 We will split the change list between visual and hidden system changes.
-So, here are some interesting tweaks with Android Oreo v8.1.
+So, let’s delve further into the article to know more about the features of Android Oreo v8.1.

 Transparent Quick Settings

 Google has made small changes to its Quick settings.
 The change you are likely to see is the drop-down panel now appears transparent or we can say semi – transparent.
 Now, users will be able to see what’s beneath the panel.